 An easy tip for ensuring what you share is multi-faceted is to find a balance between these three areas:

-- Discussing the core features of your product/service.
+- Discuss the core features of your product/service.

 - Communicate how your offering is the solution to your consumer’s problems.